2 minute read

 - Does the contract provide continued life insurance coverage for employees during certain types of paid or unpaid leaves of absence?

 Lastly, renewal time may be a good time to reflect on the insurance carrier’s customer service.
 Poor customer service may be a good reason for schools, cities and counties to consider shopping the market even if they receive a pass (ie: no premium increase) on their life insurance renewal.
 How was your last claims experience?
 Did you find it easy to reach a representative and get your concerns addressed?
 Were grieving families treated with respect?

 Your agent/consultant is a great resource to help you understand how your group is priced and they can act as a liaison for you if you are having problems with the carrier.

 For more information on life insurance or for a quote, contact your NIS Representative.

-Some Life Insurance policies have a Waiver of Premium provision whereby employees out of work due to a disability can have their life insurance premium payments waived until they come back to work.
+Most Life Insurance policies have a Waiver of Premium provision whereby employees out of work due to a disability can have their life insurance premium payments waived until they come back to work.

 Age reduction is when the life insurance amount benefit reduces according to a graduated schedule when the insured reaches certain age milestones, usually 65 or 70.

 National Insurance Services is not a law firm and no opinion, suggestion, or recommendation of the firm or its employees shall constitute legal advice.
 Readers are advised to consult with their own attorney for a determination of their legal rights, responsibilities and liabilities, including the interpretation of any statute or regulation, or its application to the readers’ business activities.